Quiet, Please! How to Teach Your Boston Terrier Not To Bark

 How To Teach Your Boston Terrier The Quit Command

-Boston Terriers are not known as big barkers when it comes to barking out other people and animals when going on walks, but they will bark your ear off when it comes to talking to mom and dad, aka you!
-This is known as attention barking, and here is what you need to know in order to stop this behavior.
+Boston Terriers are not known as big barkers when it comes to barkingOpens in a new tab. out other people and animals when going on walks, but they will bark your ear off when it comes to talking to mom and dad, aka you!
+This is known as attention barkingOpens in a new tab., and here is what you need to know in order to stop this behavior.

 Why teach your Boston Terrier the quit command?

 There are a few reasons why you might want to teach your Boston Terrier the quit command.
 For one, excessive barking can be annoying and disruptive.
-It can also be a sign that your pup is anxious or stressed.
+It can also be a sign that your pup is anxious or stressedOpens in a new tab..
 Teaching your Boston how to be quiet can help them calm down and relax.

 Additionally, teaching your Boston to be quiet can be helpful in situations where you need them to be quiet, such as during a movie or when guests are over.